This blog may contain affiliate links. Read our disclosure policy for more info.

 I did this advanced hiking tour myself while I was in Torres del Paine National Park, and all that I can say is that if you are physically able, you have to do this one.
 I would go so far as to say that it was one of the most rewarding experiences of my life!

 You meet with a group, a tour guide, and a bus driver early in the morning and head from the small town of Puerto Natales to the park.
-With hiking poles, boxed lunch, radio communication and professional hiking guides with wilderness first responder training all included for $150 USD, you are sure to be in good hands.
+With hiking poles, radio communication and professional hiking guides with wilderness first responder training all included for $90 USD, you are sure to be in good hands.

-The tour has a main guide and a supporting guide that are at the front and back of the hiking group to ensure that everyone is alright at all times, and you may even get a unique chance to chat with the guides and learn some things!
+The tour has a main guide and a supporting guide that are at the front and back of the hiking group to ensure that everyone is alright at all times, and you may even get a unique chance to chat with the guides and learn some things about the area!

 More than that, I found that the group of people we hiked with were all very excited to be on the journey and I would bet that you’ll also meet some great people on your 8-hour round trip journey to see the 3 peaks that make up the Torres del Paine.
 This tour is very popular, so be sure to book it online in advance.